Pilgrims (video game)

 Pilgrims is a graphic adventure game developed and published by Amanita Design.
-The game was released for Windows, Linux, and iOS on 6 October 2019.
-Pilgrims is one of the first games distributed through Apple Arcade.
+The game was released for Linux, macOS, Windows, and Apple Arcade on 6 October 2019, Nintendo Switch on 3 November 2022, and the iOS App Store and Android devices on 17 April 2024.
+Pilgrims was one of the first games distributed through Apple Arcade.

 Development

 The game was developed by a team led by Jakub Dvorský.
 It was in development for two years.
 The idea for the game came from a card mini-game found in Samorost 3.

 Gameplay

 Pilgrims is a point-and-click adventure game.
 The player controls an adventurer who wants to take a boat ride, but the owner of the boat refuses to take him until he catches a bird for her.
 He is eventually joined by other characters (a crone, a devil, a robber and a princess).
 Each of them has a problem that the player has to solve in order to get the elusive bird, but also an ability to help him with his quest.

 The world is made up of a collection of scenes which can be traversed using a world map.
 While looking at a scene, the player can click on objects to pick them up.
 Objects that have been collected, as well as characters who have joined the player, are represented by a deck of cards under the scene view.
 Cards can be dragged from the deck onto the scene in order to use them.
 For several problems the player can apply multiple solutions by choosing another character or another item.
 So the story can differ somewhat in different playthroughs.